-If the VDS is adopted as a Supplementary Planning Document by the West Oxfordshire District Council (WODC), it will become a 'material planning consideration' for determining planning applications within the Parish of Combe.
-This means that those applying for planning permission would have to demonstrate that they have taken the VDS design guidelines into account, alongside those embedded in local, regional and national statutory planning policies.
-Although many small changes to dwellings within the village will not require planning permission, the VDS can also provide helpful guidance to householders by highlighting a number of design principles that can be incorporated into the smallest of developments.
+Once adopted as a Supplementary Planning Document by West Oxfordshire District Council (WODC), this Village Design Statement will be regarded as a 'material planning consideration' for determining planning applications within the Parish of Combe.
+This means that those applying for planning permission should demonstrate that they have taken the VDS design guidelines into account, alongside those embedded in local, regional and national statutory planning policies.
+Although many small changes to dwellings within the village will not require planning permission, the VDS can also provide helpful guidance to householders by highlighting a range of design principles that can be incorporated into the smallest of developments.